Back

 Introduction

-The Mali Empire was a huge empire in West Africa, lasting from around 1235 to 1600! ๐ŸŒ
+The Mali Empire was a powerful kingdom in West Africa that existed from about 1235 to 1600! ๐ŸŒ

 Read Less